 Tools like this will become essential when you start receiving regular orders in your store.
 You do NOT want to be bogged down coordinating orders, especially in scenarios where you have to refund an item that wasn’t available when the customer placed an order!

-Some retailers such as Walmart and Costco maintain very generous return policies that they KNOW will make them lose money, just for the sake of maintaining a consumer-friendly image!
+Some retailers such as Walmart and Costco maintain very generous return policies that they KNOW will make them lose money, just for the sake of preserving a consumer-friendly image!

 A customer who has an excellent experience with your customer support is very likely to come back.
-On the other hand, a customer who has a bad experience will seldom come back.
+On the other hand, a customer who has a bad experience will seldom return.

 Some of the ways you can create an exceptional and memorable customer care experience are: